-Interested in learning more about how to apply and manage the Google Ad Grant?
-Explore our dedicated article about applying for the grant here.
+Interested in learning more about how to apply for the Google Ad Grant program?
+Explore our dedicated article that walks through the application process.

 The number of marketing channels you can use to reach donors these days seems to be never-ending — we only listed the most popular ones!
 The good thing is you don’t need to leverage each one for your marketing campaign to be successful.

 Choose a couple of key channels, and then take a multi-channel marketing approach to reach your donors at multiple touchpoints.
 This is the best way to build meaningful relationships and successfully spread awareness of your mission.